Def Of The American Dream

 Today, the American Dream is far more complex and nuanced than its historical predecessors.
 While the core tenets of hard work and self-reliance remain, the specific aspirations have diversified significantly.
 Several key components frequently define contemporary interpretations:

 • Economic Security: This remains a central pillar, encompassing financial stability, a secure job, and the ability to afford a comfortable lifestyle.
 This might include owning a home, having access to quality healthcare, and providing for one's family.
-However, the specific definition of "comfortable" has changed, with rising costs of living pushing the boundaries of what constitutes economic security.
+Even so, the specific definition of "comfortable" has changed, with rising costs of living pushing the boundaries of what constitutes economic security.

-• Personal Fulfillment: Contemporary interpretations of the American Dream emphasize the importance of finding personal fulfillment and pursuing one's passions.
+• Personal Fulfillment: Contemporary interpretations of the American Dream point out the importance of finding personal fulfillment and pursuing one's passions.
 This includes pursuing a career that is both challenging and rewarding, engaging in hobbies and activities that bring joy, and fostering meaningful relationships.
 The emphasis on work-life balance has also become increasingly prominent.

 The Challenges to Achieving the American Dream: A Realistic Look